Obscuretone/obscuretone.github.io/public/posts/en/even_gods_can_bleed.md

 The public record already shows a government security office using police channels to convert an embarrassing access-control failure into a criminal investigation.

 That protected the institution for about five minutes.
 Then it made everything worse.

+## The Authority Problem

+The most important thing FOIPOP taught me was not that Nova Scotia had a bad web portal.

+It was that elected accountability and operational authority are not the same thing.

+My local elected officials could ask questions, make noise, apply pressure, and maybe embarrass the government.
+They could not run the department.
+They could not rewrite the breach response.
+They could not decide what Corporate Security told police.
+They could not force a deputy minister to treat a technical failure as a technical failure.

+The operational authority lived elsewhere.

+That matters because the access-to-information system itself is administered through that same unelected layer.
+Nova Scotia's FOIPOP Act says its purpose is to make public bodies accountable by giving the public a right of access, while specifying "limited exceptions" to that right.
+But the practical machinery of those exceptions sits with the public body.

+The Act repeatedly says the "head of a public body may refuse" disclosure.
+The head may refuse information that would reveal the substance of Executive Council deliberations.
+The head may refuse advice or recommendations developed by or for a public body or minister.
+The head may refuse information where disclosure could harm law enforcement or the security of property or a computer system.
+The head may refuse solicitor-client privileged information.
+The Act also allows the head of a public body to delegate powers to officers of the public body.

+That is not automatically corrupt.

+Some exemptions are legitimate.
+Personal privacy matters.
+Cabinet confidentiality can matter.
+Solicitor-client privilege can matter.
+Security details can matter.

+But the design matters too.

+The same institution that may be embarrassed by disclosure is also the institution that searches, frames, delays, applies exemptions, and writes the first decision letter.
+The public can appeal, complain, litigate, or make noise, but the first pass belongs to the bureaucracy.

+That is why access-to-information law can look democratic while still feeling like a locked filing cabinet with a complaint form taped to it.

+This is also why the deputy minister problem is not abstract.
+Graham Steele, a former Nova Scotia cabinet minister, told a Cape Breton Spectator panel discussion that deputy ministers were, in his view, most responsible for slowing access to information because department heads over-relied on exemptions and failed to interpret the law liberally in favour of disclosure.

+FOIPOP made that structure visible.

+The elected layer could be pressured.

+The unelected layer owned the process.

+Even gods can bleed, but only after someone proves where the blood is coming from.

 ## My Part